rjtmahinay/spring-batch-fake-person-demo/README.md

 # Running the application

-* Fork this project
+* Open your Linux Terminal, Powershell or Git Bash Terminal
-* Go to the project directory
+* Change directory to this project directory
 * Run the following commands below:

 <i>Run the Spring Batch Application</i>